UCF Communities Leadership Toolbox

 • Host events in a manner consistent with the policies and procedures of UCF Alumni.

-• Promote the good welfare of UCF Alumni in a manner that is consistent with the University and UCF Foundation’s direction.
+• Promote the good welfare of UCF Alumni in a manner that is consistent with the university’s direction.

-• Make a charitable gift of any amount to the UCF Foundation each year in leadership.
+• Make a charitable gift of any amount to UCF each year in leadership.

-• Raise funds consistent with the policies and priorities of the UCF Foundation.
+• Raise funds consistent with the policies and priorities of UCF.

 • Work with staff to develop an annual UCF Community operating plan, consistent with the mission of UCF Alumni.

-• Attend / volunteer at additional University and UCF Foundation events in your area when needed.
+• Attend / volunteer at additional university events in your area when needed.

 • Maintain appropriate representation of UCF Alumni anywhere UCF Alumni has a physical or digital presence, including but not limited to events and social media.